infinityiot/infinity-sdk/README.md

 Minimum Ansroid SDK 19+.

-Example of using the Infinity SDK
+The simplest example of using the Infinity SDK
 --------
 1. Initializate the SDK
 ```java